Historical Background of the Indian Constitution

 The British came to India in the year 1600 as traders under the name of the East India Company.
-In 1765, they defeated the Mughal emperor Shah Alam at Battle of Buxar in 1764, he granted Diwani rights – rights over revenue and civil justice of Bengal, Bihar and Orissa.
-After the Sepoy mutiny, from 1858, the British crown assumed direct control of governance in India.
+In 1765, they defeated the Mughal emperor Shah Alam at the Battle of Buxar in 1764, he granted Diwani rights – rights over revenue and civil justice of Bengal, Bihar, and Orissa.
+After the Sepoy mutiny, in 1858, the British crown assumed direct control of governance in India.
 They continued to rule until 1947 when India gained its independence.

 Regulating Act of 1773:

 - The Regulating Act initiated the process of centralization in India.
-This was the first step towards regulating the affairs of East India Company by the British parliament.
+This was the first step toward regulating the affairs of East India Company by the British parliament.

 - The Governor of Bengal was made the Governor General.
 The first man to be appointed to this post was Warren Hastings.

 - An executive council of four members was created for Governor General.
 There was no separate legislative council.

 - It subordinated the Governors of Bombay and Madras to the Governor-General of Bengal.

 - A Supreme Court was set up at Fort William (Calcutta) as the Apex Court in 1774, with a Chief Justice and three assistant judges.

 - The number of the Directors of the Company was fixed at 24.
 The Court of Directors (the governing body of the company) should report its revenue.